Mbappe On Target For Five-goal PSG Before World Cup - UrduPoint

 Mbappe's early goal, following a beautiful cross from Messi relayed by Mendes, seem to anaesthetize the Parisian forwards.

-- Kimpembe return - Messi found the post with a curled shot from the left after 66 minutes, Neymar collapsed at the slightest contact and played in slow motion, far from flamboyance of his first part of the season.
+- Kimpembe return - Messi hit the post after 66 minutes, Neymar collapsed at the slightest contact and played in slow motion, far from flamboyance of his first part of the season.

-Before Paris pulled ahead in the second half, Auxerre proved dangerous on front of Gianluigi Donnarumma's goal with attempts by Mbaye Niang and Lassine Sinayoko to get the equaliser for the side who sit 15th in Ligue 1.

 "I don't know if my players were afraid of injuring the Parisians before the World Cup," said Auxerre coach Christophe Pelissier.